 - Thoughts of suicide (Call 911 if these occur.)

 If you’re having frequent mood swings or other symptoms of depression that are affecting your life, it’s important to talk to your primary care doctor or obstetrician-gynecologist.

-Many women in perimenopause respond well to hormonal medications, says Payne.
-“For some women, that may be an estrogen patch with progesterone pills,” she says.
-“For others, a very low-dose oral contraceptive pill will offer relief.”
+Many symptoms of perimenopause respond well to hormonal medications.
+An estrogen patch with progesterone pills or a very low-dose oral contraceptive pill may offer relief.